President Joko Widodo asks ministers to anticipate extreme weather events - ExBulletin

 President Joko Widodo asks ministers to anticipate extreme weather events

-JAKARTA – President Joko Widodo asked ministers to anticipate disasters that may occur due to extreme weather conditions at the end of 2022.
+Jokowi called for the anticipation and mitigation of the management of Covid-19 to continue.

-“As 2022 comes to an end entering 2023, there are a number of things I would like to convey.
-The first is anticipating extreme weather and road safety related disasters so that we are all mindful,” said President Joko Widodo at the State Palace in Jakarta on Tuesday (6/12).
+REPUBLIKA.CO.ID, JAKARTA – President Joko Widodo has asked ministers to anticipate disasters that may arise due to extreme weather conditions at the end of 2022.

-Jokowi encourages East Asia to strengthen the foundations of peace in the Indo-Pacific
+“As 2022 comes to an end entering 2023, there are several things I would like to convey.
+First, anticipating extreme weather and road safety disasters so that everyone pays attention to them,” President Joko said on Tuesday.
+Widodo at the State Palace in Jakarta.
+(6/12/2022).

-President Joko Widodo transmitted it in his introduction to the plenary session with the agenda (1) Estimates of economic conditions in 2023, (2) Evaluation of the management of Covid-19 and (3) Anticipation of the food crisis and Energy which was attended by Vice President Ma’ruf Amin, Indonesia Maju cabinet ministers and a number of heads of high state institutions.
+President Joko Widodo transmitted it in Introduction to the plenary session with on the agenda (1) Estimate of economic conditions in 2023, (2) Evaluation of the management of Covid-19 and (3) Anticipation of the food and energy crisis in which Vice-President Ma’ruf participated Amin, Onward Indonesia cabinet ministers and a number of heads of high state institutions.

 “Maximizing weather information from BMKG as an early warning and also disaster mitigation in all disaster-prone areas should be considered,” the president said.